dynatrace-oss/dynatrace-gcp-monitor/README.md

 ## (legacy info) Cloud Function deployment is deprecated

-For earlier customers, there was also option to deploy integration as Cloud Function (instead of K8s container).
-This option is now deprecated and will only be supported until 31 December 2022.
-If you are using this kind of deployment, you should switch to K8s container soon.
+Up till now, there was an option to deploy GCP integration as Cloud Function (instead of K8s container).
+It is now deprecated and will only be supported till the end of 2022.
+If you are using this kind of deployment, you should switch to K8s container as soon as possible.

 We will provide migration guide shortly.